 Negotiating the settlement figure

-- When negotiating a sum of money, it is helpful to be realistic.
-If your claim proceeds to hearing, the tribunal will apply specific thresholds to the amount you can be awarded.
+- When negotiating a sum of money, it is helpful to be realistic from the start, and to do some research into what your claim would be “worth” if you were successful in tribunal.
+If your claim proceeds to hearing and you are successful, a tribunal will apply specific thresholds to the amount you can be awarded, based on strict rules.
+Often headlines in newspapers about compensation awards are misleading.
 It may be useful to read our ‘Calculating Damages’ page to better understand the tribunal’s approach to compensation.

 - Showing how you reached your requested settlement figure is also a great negotiating tool.
 Always approach negotiation in a well thought-out, diplomatic manner.
 Avoid plucking figures out of thin air.